Villanova University Reports Male Student Allegedly Sexually Assaulted 4 Female Students In Residence Halls

 VILLANOVA, Pa.
-(CBS) — Tonight, an investigation is underway at Villanova University after a male student is accused of assaulting four female students on campus.
+(CBS) — An investigation is underway at Villanova University after a male student is accused of assaulting four female students on campus.
 Students received an email Wednesday morning about the alleged sexual assaults and they say it has them questioning their own safety on campus.

-“I hate that we got that email today and that it happened,” one student said.READ MORE: New Jersey Easing Restrictions On Wedding Reception Capacity
+“I hate that we got that email today and that it happened,” one student said.READ MORE: Well Known Member Of North Philadelphia Neighborhood Dragged About 300 Feet, Killed In Hit-And-Run: Police

 Villanova students received an email from campus officials stating that on March 1, four female students reported they had been sexually assaulted by the same known male student in university residence halls.